 1. Enhances the organization’s security posture

-The dynamic privileges model improves an organization’s security posture and reduces various risks.
+The dynamic privilege model improves an organization’s security posture and reduces various risks.
 This leaves fewer loopholes for unauthorized access.

-A smaller attack surface is easier to protect, so minimizing it with JIT helps to enforce stricter access controls.
-Once the task is done, the access is also taken away.
+A smaller attack surface is easier to protect, so minimizing it with JIT helps enforce stricter access controls.
+Once the task is done, access is also removed.

 2. Streamlines access workflow

-Privileged access request handling can be automated, freeing up network administrators’ time.
-JIT is shown to improve productivity levels for the operations team and the end-users.
+Handling privileged access requests can be automated, freeing up network administrators’ time.
+JIT has been shown to improve productivity levels for the operations team and the end-users.

-Users are granted needed access faster, while administrators don’t need to wait around for review cycles.
-As privileged access requests can be approved automatically independently of location, productivity within a workplace isn’t affected.
+Users are granted necessary access faster, while administrators don’t need to wait for review cycles.
+Because privileged access requests can be automatically approved—regardless of the user's location—via the Identity and Access Management (IAM) solution, employee productivity remains uninterrupted.

 3. Supports compliance

 As JIT implementation removes all access with standing privileges and replaces it with controlled privileged sessions, it provides more transparency regarding data security.
-This also allows them to receive detailed audit logs with granular views of all network activities.
+This also lets organizations receive detailed audit logs with granular views of all network activities.

 4. Introduces credential protection